This is Post 16 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 Whole cultures can become narcissistically wounded, especially by war, as Germany was by First World War.
 Hitler, himself narcissistically wounded, was perfectly attuned to the wounded pride in the German psyche, that had been deliberately traumatised by the extortionate and destructive reparations imposed by Britain and France after the first war.

 Even cultures that are overtly extremely successful like that of the modern United States of America, can fall into extreme cultural narcissism.
-The repeated wars to support US economic interests and maintain global hegemony at any cost, are blatantly immoral, and are motivated by collective narcissism – and could only be sustained by the extraordinary collective narcissism of that self-obsessed nation.
+The repeated wars to support US economic interests and maintain global hegemony at any cost, are blatantly immoral, and could only be sustained by the extraordinary collective narcissism of that self-obsessed nation.

-Modern warfare is cosmetically managed at every level, by vastly resourced psy-ops (psychological operations), covert operations, propaganda and public relations operatives – together with the compliant echo chamber of the mainstream media, always ready to pander to the narcissism of its audience and advertisers.
-The citizens of the enemy country are systematically dehumanised in the eyes of the home population (and in the eyes of the world) long before the war begins – so that the criminal actions of the nation’s high-tech warriors can be a source of national pride rather than shame.
+Modern warfare is cosmetically managed at every level, by vastly resourced psy-ops (psychological operations), covert operations, propaganda and public relations operatives – together with the compliant echo chamber of the mainstream media, always ready to pander to government, and to the narcissism of its audience and advertisers.
+The citizens of the enemy country are systematically objectified and dehumanised in the eyes of the home population (and in the eyes of the world) long before the war begins – so that the inhumane and criminal actions of the nation’s high-tech warriors can be a source of national pride rather than shame.

 Narcissism Sells Products – But it Cannot Create Sustainable Culture